caitlinmeyer/idt-portfolio/100x/microlearning.md

 Though behaviorism had a hand here, as I think it does with a lot of computer learning, constructivism and andragogy were ultimately the big learning theories present.

 My experience learning this tool was self-guided.
 In line with constructivist thought, my ease in learning this tool is due to making connections between disparate skills I already had and applying them in a new combined context.
 I've used content management systems like WordPress before, and I've done some light coding before.
 The combination of which, experimenting on the H5P platform, guided my learning.

+Andragogy, of course, also takes prior knowledge into consideration.
+I have skills in related tools that make learning this tool easier than it might be for others.
+I'm also an intrinsically motivated learner in this context, since I got to pick the tool that I learned, and am even more motivated since the mastering of this tool will immediately impact my work for the better!